Ford Ranger vs Toyota HiLux

 Who Should Buy Which?

-Buy the Ford Ranger if: You want lower running costs, need stronger towing, or prefer Ford's approach to design and ownership experience.
+Buy the Ford Ranger if: You prioritise performance, want lower running costs, value a longer warranty, need stronger towing, or prefer Ford's approach to design and ownership experience.

-Buy the Toyota HiLux if: You want the lower entry price, prioritise performance, or prefer Toyota's approach to design and ownership experience.
+Buy the Toyota HiLux if: You want the lower entry price, or prefer Toyota's approach to design and ownership experience.

 The Verdict

-The Toyota HiLux takes 3 of 5 key spec categories and comes in at a lower price.
-The Ford Ranger will save you roughly $114 a year in fuel.
+The Ford Ranger takes 4 of 5 key spec categories.
+The Ford Ranger will save you roughly $1,197 a year in fuel.
+The Ford Ranger adds peace of mind with a longer 5-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions